huhwt/huhwt-cce/README.md

 You can contribute via a pull request (if you know how) or by e-mail.
 Updated translations will be included in the next release of this module.

-There are now, beside English and German, no other translations available.
+There are now translations in English, German, Netherlands, Catalan, Spanish and Russian available.

+* Netherlands - many thanks to TheDutchJewel
+* Catalan, Spanish - many thanks to BernatBanyuls
+* Russian - many thanks to ol810

 <a name="support"></a>
 ## Support